Differential Privacy for Government Agencies -- Are We There Yet?: A brief review of differential privacy

 \section{A brief review of differential privacy}

-This section will only review the definition and properties of $\varepsilon$-differential privacy as originally proposed by \citet{Dwork2006}.
-Various relaxations of the initial concept--most notably ($\varepsilon$,$\delta$)-differential privacy--have been proposed in the literature in the meantime.
-Since the subtleties of these variants are irrelevant for the discussions in the remaining paper, we refer interested readers to \citet{dwork2014} and \citet{vadhan2017} for more detailed introductions to differential privacy, which also cover (some of the) relaxations of $\varepsilon$-differential privacy.
+This section will only review the definition and properties of $\varepsilon$-DP as originally proposed by \citet{Dwork2006}.
+Meanwhile, various relaxations of the initial concept---most notably ($\varepsilon$,$\delta$)-DP---have been proposed in the literature.
+Since the subtleties of these variants are irrelevant for the discussions in the remaining paper, we refer interested readers to \citet{dwork2014} and \citet{vadhan2017} for a more detailed introduction to DP and its variants.

-The concept of differential privacy was originally developed for a query response system.
-Such a system accepts specific types of queries as input, for example a counting query or a query for the mean of a variable and then returns a noisy answer to the query, where the noise is calibrated to ensure that the requirements of differential privacy are met.
-The user of the system never accesses the underlying data directly, she will only see the noisy answer to the query.
-Under this setting, differential privacy guarantees that the influence that any record can have on the reported output is strictly limited.
+A popular context taken to illustrate the underpinnings of DP is a query response system.
+A system of this kind accepts specific queries as input---a query for the mean of a variable, for example---and then returns a noisy answer to the query, with the noise calibrated to ensure that the requirements of DP are met.
+In this setting, differential privacy guarantees that the influence that any record in a database can have on the reported output is strictly limited.
 This ensures that the information that can be learned about any individual in the database is also limited.
 These guarantees are formalized by bounding the difference of the probability distribution of the query response when changing one record in the data.

 \begin{defn}[$\varepsilon$-differential privacy, \cite{Dwork2006}] A randomized mechanism $\mathcal{M}$ gives $\varepsilon$-differential privacy if, for all neighboring datasets $D$, $D'$, and all events $S\subset Range(\mathcal{M})$